mattpanyor/thames-trust/README.md

             * `ModalDrawerContext`: Sets states for modal and provides `isDrawerOpen` and `setIsDrawerOpen` variable via `useModalDrawerContext` hook.
 ## Limitations
 * The app currently does not utilise statements, and settings routes
+* The app requires more complex logic to address transaction requirements
+* The app currently does not support displaying transactions by account
+* The app currently sign-out requires a full browser refresh to hide user profile menu
 ##  Contributors
 * [Becky Webster](https://github.com/bweb85)
 * [Mate Panyor](https://github.com/mattpanyor)